VictoriqueMoe/typeorm-rate-limit-store/readme.md

 );
 ```

-Both CJS and ESM modules are provided, but it is assumed you will be using ESM as this package exports that as default
+Both CJS and ESM modules are provided, but it is assumed you will be using ESM as this package exports that as the default.